Why size matters: Saltationism, creativity, and the reign of the DiNOs

 Nei dismisses the notion that natural selection is a creative process as a rhetorical argument without grounding in either theory or empirical evidence, flying in the face of the persuasive arguments to the contrary advanced a long time ago by Charles Darwin, R.A.
 Fisher, and others since

-There was a time, not too many years ago, when conventional wisdom held that molecules don’t really matter, and that the real issues in evolution are about “phenotypes”, meaning gross morphology, organismal behavior, life history and so on.
+There was a time when conventional wisdom held that molecules don’t really matter, and that the real issues in evolution are about “phenotypes”, meaning gross morphology, organismal behavior, life history and so on.
 Selection is what matters, it was said, and selection acts on these things.
 Back then, studies of evolutionary processes that relied on molecular data alone were considered incomplete or unimportant.

-This was never anything more than an irrational prejudice.
+IMHO, this was little more than prejudice.
 “Genotype” is an informational concept.
 Everything else is “phenotype”, including the chemical structures of genes, proteins, complexes, and so on.
-The disparaging view that the “molecular level” provides only a superficial view on evolution was developed and actively promoted by Mayr, Simpson and others in the 1960s and 1970s precisely to hide the utter failure of their own theory to anticipate the findings of molecular evolution.
+The disparaging view that the “molecular level” provides only a superficial view on evolution was developed and actively promoted by Mayr, Simpson, Dobzhansky and others in the 1960s and 1970s precisely to hide the utter failure of their own theory to anticipate the findings of molecular sequence comparisons, which quickly led to a new field of “molecular evolution” with its own journals and meetings.
+If the “Modern Synthesis” had actually anticipated molecular evolution, this wouldn’t have happened.

-In particular, I have noticed that the defense of Darwinian gradualism nearly always resorts to a straw-man argument, distorting saltationism as if it meant that all evolutionary changes are dramatic leaps, or equating it with the idea that major taxon-defining traits appear in a single step (e.g., Coyne; but see ), then presenting Darwin’s position as a compromise, as a position of moderation.
+Today, mainstream sources present Darwinian “gradualism” as a middle ground.
+When neo-Darwinians refer to saltationism, this is now a straw-man position in which all evolutionary changes are dramatic leaps, or in which major taxon-defining traits must appear in a single step (e.g., Coyne; but see ).
 For instance, note how the issue is framed by researchers cited by Chouard:

 Many researchers have welcomed the return to favour of large-effect mutations and have resurrected Goldschmidt’s long reviled idea of the hopeful monster.
 But they can’t ignore the small-effect mutations.
 “We need much more data before the issue of large versus small can be settled”, says Coyne.
 Kingsley, like Coyne favours a middle-ground view, in which neither large- nor small-effect mutations are ruled out.
 “Our work has too often been portrayed as saying that Darwin was wrong” about big leaps in adaptation, he says.
 But in fact, none of the traits his group has studied is completely due to the effects of a single gene.